 In Addition …

-Adding certain plugins to your site (e.g. for adding social media features), may add or remove fields in the User Profile screen (e.g. add a Twitter username field, display additional functionality options related to the plugin, etc…)
+Installing certain plugins on your site (e.g. for adding social media features), may insert or remove fields in the User Profile screen (e.g. add a Facebook URL field, insert additional functionality options related to the plugin, etc…)

-See Tip #3 in the “WordPress User Profile: Useful Tips” section further below for an example of a free plugin that lets you hide unnecessary user profile fields.
+See Tip #3 in the “Your Profile: Additional Information” section below for an example of a free plugin that lets you hide unnecessary fields in the Profile area.

-As mentioned above, the WordPress Profile area has a number of fields that allow you to enter additional contact information such as:
+As mentioned previously, the Profile area has a number of fields that allow you to enter additional contact information such as:

 If this is the case, then you can set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.

 WordPress provides default fields for the following services: